 - Craft time is all the time.
 When making your own blackout poems, think of the task like a craft project.
-Luckily you don't need too many supplies-- just a newspaper, permanent marker, and your mind of course.
+Luckily you don't need too many supplies — just a newspaper, permanent marker, and your mind of course.
 Unlike a research paper for school, when picking an article to use, it's best not to read it too closely.
 That way, you aren't overly influenced by the author's original work and you can create something uniquely your own.
 You could also substitute the newspaper for a magazine or novel.
 Just make sure you don't accidentally blackout that one book you forgot a friend lent you.
 If you choose to blackout a novel, you are able to use other writers' stories to make your own; if you choose to use an article, you have the power to create fiction from non-fiction.
 And you thought only Harry Potter could do magic.

 - Choose when the blackout strikes.
 Just like how the most difficult part of writing a traditional poem is figuring out which words to add to the page, the hardest part of writing a blackout poem is identifying which words to eliminate.
-A good way to start is to glance at the page without reading the text fully and put boxes around the words or phrases that for whatever reason, really strike you.
-You can choose whether you want to make a broad story out of just "big" words like nouns, verbs, and adjectives or if you want to create a more coherent narrative using big words and little words like "is," "of," and "the" to move the story along.
+A good way to start is to glance at the page without reading the text fully, and put boxes around the words or phrases that really strike you.
+You can choose whether you want to make a broad story out of just "big" words like nouns, verbs, and adjectives, or if you want to create a more coherent narrative, using big words and little words like "is," "of," and "the" to move the story along.
 Then, just blackout all the other words on the page (this is definitely the best part for all you doodlers out there).
-If you wanna graduate to being a super advanced blackout poetry you can even create visual poetry out of the words you decide to keep and the ones you blackout.
+If you want to graduate to being a super advanced blackout poet you can even create visual poetry out of the words you decide to keep and the ones you blackout.

-- PowerPoetry.
-Blackout poetry is like a treasure hunt since you find hidden meanings and secret messages in unlikely places.
-We'd love to see the treasures you find and the stories you create, so be sure to upload images of your blackout poems on the site.
+- Ask for Peer Feedback with Power Poetry.
+Blackout poetry is like a treasure hunt, since you find hidden meanings and secret messages in unlikely places.
+We'd love to see the treasures you find and the stories you create, so be sure to sign up for a Power Poetry account and upload images of your blackout poems on the site.
 Who knows what you'll uncover!